-- All setup performed by session\cloud and setup\image - · Pytest marks used during instance creation are obtained and applied - · The test instance is launched - Test failure status is determined after test execution - · Logs are collected (if configured) after test execution - The test instance is torn down after test execution module\client and class\client fixtures also exist for the purpose of running multiple tests against a single launched instance.
+- All setup performed by session\cloud and setup\image - Pytest marks used during instance creation are obtained and applied - The test instance is launched - Test failure status is determined after test execution - Logs are collected (if configured) after test execution module\client and class\client fixtures also exist for the purpose of running multiple tests against a single launched instance.
 They provide the exact same functionality as client, but are scoped to the module or class respectively.